apphiaWang/expr_parkour/README.md

 - **assets**: the directory storing game assets such as background image and sound
 - **data**: the directory storing our collected data for self-evaluation
     - **annotation**: a csv file for annotation
-- **model**: the diectory storing code of fine-tuning transformer-based AU detection model
+- **transformer_based_AU_model**: the diectory storing code of training data processing and fine-tuning transformer-based AU detection model
 - **parkour.py**: the game

 ## How to play